Honors Staff

 Counseling Service Coordinator

 Here in Honors I… advise and support students in academic planning and pursuing professional goals.
-I also provide support for student leadership opportunities and the Honors Living Learning Community.
+I also manage Honors by Contract and Experiential Learning processes and provide support for student community opportunities and the Honors Living Learning Community.

 My first week in college… I tried as many different restaurants on the Ave as I could (and got food poisoning) and went to a Dawg Daze event every day!